Archive / Utility

 What remains open

-This clarification addresses Klishin's role in the communications chain.
-It does not attempt to resolve later political interpretations of whether the relocation itself should be viewed as tactically necessary, politically mistaken, or part of a larger contested narrative.
+This note addresses my role in the communications chain.
+It does not settle the later political argument about whether the relocation itself was tactically necessary, politically mistaken, or part of a broader contested narrative.

-TV Rain and the Blockade-Leningrad Poll Controversy (January 2014)
+TV Rain and the Siege of Leningrad poll controversy (January 2014)

 What happened

 In late January 2014, TV Rain faced a major backlash after a poll connected to the partner historical program Diletanty was published in connection with the Siege of Leningrad.
-The episode is often cited both as an example of editorial failure and as a turning point in the campaign against the channel.
+The episode is often cited both as a serious editorial mistake and as a turning point in the campaign against the channel.

-Two different readings of the episode continue to coexist.
-One treats the poll primarily as a serious editorial mistake that triggered justified outrage.
-The other sees it as a convenient trigger within an already hostile political environment in which pressure on TV Rain had been intensifying for some time.
+Two readings of the episode continue to coexist.
+One treats the poll primarily as an editorial failure that caused justified outrage.
+The other sees it as a trigger used within an already hostile political environment, where pressure on TV Rain had been growing for some time.

 What is clear